JamesTheBard/advent-of-code/2021/06/README.md

        0.003704000 seconds sys
 ```

-Running the updated version for part 2:
+Running the updated version for part 2.
+I'm pretty sure using the list/array for
+this part isn't feasable, but it's still faster than using an array and just calculating
+the solution for part 1.

 ```
  Performance counter stats for 'python solution.py':